 A pioneer in the implementation of health information technology (HIT), Cleveland Clinic integrates its far-flung system with an extensive electronic medical records system.
 This system includes participating community physicians and patients, who are able to access test results and portions of their medical record at home via the internet.

 The Cleveland Clinic model of medicine has made it possible for us to achieve cost savings on a vast scale during the recent recession.
 We were able to mobilize physicians and employees into hundreds of teams to address specific expenses.
 These teams cut costs from the operating room to the store room, something that would not have been possible in a more fragmented environment.
 Ultimately, we believe that the best outcome is the best value.
 Some of the most perplexing cost issues can be solved by answering a simple question: what’s best for the patient?

 The Cleveland Clinic model of medicine is replicable.
-We have successfully transplanted our cultural DNA to Cleveland Clinic Florida, in Weston, and the Cleveland Clinic model will also be evident at Cleveland Clinic Abu Dhabi, scheduled to open next year.
+We have successfully transplanted our cultural DNA to Cleveland Clinic Florida and Cleveland Clinic Abu Dhabi.